stealthio/spelltest/README.md

 Now that's what I'm talking about!
 Free mese lamps \ o /

-Pick different ingredients, mix em up, put them in different slots and try out what happens.
-It's all dynamically and the results can be unexpected but fun!
+Pick different ingredients, mix them up, put them in different slots and watch what happens.
+It's all dynamic and the results can be unexpected but fun!

 # What's added